A Study on the Clinico-etiological Profile of Cirrhosis of the Liver and Prognostic Value of the MELD Score on Short-term Survival

 Citation Information :

-Mahapatra GS, Shah KA, Chandra A, Roy MK.
+Mahapatra GS, Shah KA, Roy MK.
 A Study on the Clinico-etiological Profile of Cirrhosis of the Liver and Prognostic Value of the MELD Score on Short-term Survival.
 Bengal Physician Journal 2020; 7 (3):57-59.

 Introduction: Although there are a large number of patients with chronic liver disease (CLD) in India, the clinico-etiological profile of cirrhosis of the liver and exact prognostic value of the model for end-stage liver disease (MELD) score on short-term survival is scarce, and it needs further evaluation.

 Aims: To study the etiology of cirrhosis of the liver; observe the clinical manifestations at the time of presentation and the subsequent development of complications in patients having cirrhosis; and calculate the MELD score and assess its usefulness as a prognostic marker in short-term survival of patients with cirrhosis.

 Methodology: A prospective longitudinal study was performed on 50 patients who presented to our institution with CLD.
 Patients were subjected to clinical examination and laboratory investigations.
 The severity of the liver disease was assessed by the MELD score.